chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/simple-component.md

   - Story
   - Story

-To tell Storybook about the component we are documenting, we create a `default` export that contains:
+To tell Storybook about the component we are testing, we create a `default` export that contains:

 - `component` -- the component itself
 - `title` -- how to group or categorize the component in the Storybook sidebar